Updated February 13, 2020

 You can even visit the more well-known Cañari ruins of Pumapungo right inside the city of Cuenca, and Ingapirca not too far away from Cuenca.
 These, too, are visited by many tourists and don’t involve too much effort or adventure to find.
 In addition, the story of these ruins are more mixed in with that of the Incas, so you might get yourself into arguments whether they are truly Cañari or not.

-There I can vouch for a variety of hot springs, cafes, massage salons, and affordable hostels that are invigorating before heading out in any direction for hikes and adventures.
+In Baños I can vouch for a variety of hot springs, cafés, massage salons, and affordable hostels that are invigorating before heading out in any direction for hikes and adventures.

 People on the bus love to be amateur tour guides, and most are from the area you're traveling through.
 Such was the case with my seat companion, who explained to me that we were entering the world of the Shuar communities, the famed former head hunters of Ecuador.
 He told me not to worry; they only hunt feet now, laughing hysterically at his own joke!

 Rolling into Macas, the hillsides were embellished with wild orchids and the city itself was blessed with tons of light and a friendly almost giddy energy.
-Being the largest city in the region, it is common to get guides and information here, but except for the ruins of Las Tolitas, I knew I was not quite in the epicenter I was looking for farther south.
-So for me, Macas was a good place for a second day of rest and rejuvenation; and taking in the fresh breezes overlooking the Río Upano river valley from a mirador behind the cathedral.
+Being the largest city in the region, it is common to get guides and information here.
+However, except for the ruins of Las Tolitas, I knew I was not quite in the epicenter I was looking for farther south.
+So for me, Macas was a good place for the second day of rest and rejuvenation; and taking in the fresh breezes overlooking the Río Upano river valley from a mirador behind the cathedral.

 I was glad I trusted my instincts.